kanieladenis/My_Data_Science_Notes/yil.md

 20220118 - Yesterday I Learned: returned from a 3 day weekend for MLK (15-17Jan).
 Friday we worked on on the Individual Project.
 I chose to use data about SBA loans to identify drivers of loan default.
 Project work will continue through the week.
 20220119 - Yesterday I Learned: Yesterfday was more work on the individual project.
 I learned that my time management needs more work.
 I'm I should be done exploring and I've only just started.
 20200120 - Yesterday I Learned: Did more work on the invididual project.
 I accidentally data leaked which caused my classification models to be 99 percent accuratge.
 Ravinder helped me find it and now I better undertand data leak.
+20220121 - Yesterday I: Did more work on the individual project, finished my modeling 20220124 - Yesterday I: finished my working copy and started on fuctionss and modules.